What is conveyancing?

 Conveyancing is the process of preparing legal documents for a property sale.

 When you buy or sell a home, you'll need a conveyancer to deal with the Land Registry, draw up contracts and transfer the cash.

 Conveyancing can be done by both property solicitors and conveyancers.
-They will sort out a range of things including dealing with the Land Registry and transferring the cash to buy your house.
+They will make sure the legal ownership of the property passes from the seller to the buyer.